overtone/overtone/README.md

 * Plug and play midi device I/O
 * Simple Open Sound Control (OSC) message handling
 * Pre-cache - a system for locally caching external assets such as .wav files
-* An API querying and fetching sounds from http://freesound.org
+* An API for querying and fetching sounds from http://freesound.org

 ## Quick Setup